-- Taxation - If an LLC is taxed as a pass-through entity, individual owners will need to pay taxes on their share of the profit and loss regardless if they received a cash disbursement from the company.
-This may cause an undue cashflow burden on the owners.
+- Taxation - If an LLC is taxed as a pass-through entity, individual owners will need to pay taxes on their share of the profit and loss regardless of whether they received a cash disbursement from the company.
+This may cause an undue cash flow burden on the owners.

 - Maintenance Costs - Every year, an LLC will normally need to pay an annual fee to maintain the company status.
 This increases the cost of having an LLC.

 Even though there are disadvantages, the benefits far outweigh the costs.

 Should You File a DBA or Form an LLC